Laser Remote Cutting of Anode Battery Foil: A Comparison of Different Laser Setups

 The performance of lithium-ion batteries is affected by the electrode cut surface’s quality, which is related to the battery cell’s stability over time.
 Quality and speed have always been adversaries.
 Increasing speed without sacrificing quality is not an easy task.

 Of course, the most important evaluation parameter is the quality of the cut, which ideally should be burr-free and without spatter and melt deposits.
-Remote laser cutting has shown outstanding performance in terms of cutting speed, short processing times and flexible adaptation to desired geometries in a non-contact process.
-However, due to the physical principle of remote laser cutting, there are challenges with cut quality in terms of clearance and burr.
+Laser remote cutting has shown outstanding performance in terms of cutting speed, short processing times and flexible adaptation to desired geometries in a non-contact process.
+However, due to the physical principle of laser remote cutting, there are challenges with cut quality in terms of clearance and burr.
 The presented results provide a clear overview of the cutting speeds achievable with different types of lasers.

 Three different types of lasers were used in the cutting experiments.
 Continuous wave (cw) fiber laser, short pulse (ns) fiber laser and ultra short pulse (ps) free space laser.